-Tina is the head of the Reading and Mayfair offices.
+Tina is the head of the Reading office.
 She predominantly advises corporates on HR/employment law issues and regularly provides bespoke training sessions for clients on a wide range of legal issues affecting the workplace.

 |“Simply put, she is excellent.
 Tina is practical, arrives at the right decision and provides honest feedback.
 Every time I have the business interact with her on a call, they always come away saying, ‘wow, is she good."|